Online Clustering of Data Sequences with Bandit Information: BOC-ELIM Algorithm and its performance

-In this section, we propose the BOC-Elim algorithm, an extension of the MaxGapElim algorithm introduced in \cite{katariya2019maxgap} for the case of $K > 2$ clusters.
-Its pseudocode is provided in Algorithm \ref{Algo:BOC-Elim}.
+In this section, we propose the Bandit Online Clustering-Elimination (BOC-ELIM) algorithm, for any arbitrary number of clusters $K$, as an extension of the MaxGapElim algorithm introduced in \cite{katariya2019maxgap} for the case of $K = 2$ clusters.
+Its pseudocode is presented in Algorithm \ref{Algo:BOC-Elim}.
 This algorithm is specifically designed for the special case of $d=1$, where the SLINK clustering problem reduces to top $K-1$ gap identification problem.
-The BOC-Elim algorithm finds the arms corresponding to each of the top $K-1$ gaps.\footnote{MaxGapElim Algorithm discussed in \cite{katariya2019maxgap} finds the two arms corresponding to the maximum gap.
+The BOC-ELIM algorithm finds the arms corresponding to each of the top $K-1$ gaps.\footnote{MaxGapElim Algorithm discussed in \cite{katariya2019maxgap} finds the two arms corresponding to the maximum gap.
 However, if we are only interested in clustering the arms according to the maximum gap and not interested in the identities of the arms corresponding to the maximum gap, then a different stopping rule can be used.
 Equation (20) in \cite{katariya2019maxgap} presents such an early stopping rule for the clustering task.
 An extension of this rule to the $K > 2$ case is possible.
-However, we skip the details of such early stopping rule for the BOC-Elim algorithm.
-This is required only if multiple arm pairs have the same maximum gap.} BOC-Elim is a more computationally efficient algorithm.
-Here, the means of the arms are one-dimensional, and without loss of generality let us assume that the means are sorted, i.e., $\boldsymbol{\mu}_1\geq \boldsymbol{\mu}_2 \ldots \geq \boldsymbol{\mu}_M$.
+However, we skip the details of such an early stopping rule for the BOC-ELIM algorithm.
+This is required only if multiple arm pairs have the same maximum gap.}